-IMPLICATIONS Finance The Tourism & Leisure Committee are asked to authorise the proposed expenditure as detailed in the report in the total sum of £238,256 to be met from the Environmental Agency grant relating to the Fylde Sand Dunes Project, dependent upon the approval by Full Council on 17 July 2017 of the fully-funded revenue budget increase for the scheme.
+IMPLICATIONS Finance The Council is recommended to approve a fully-funded revenue budget increase in the sum of £238,256 (split between the years 2017/18 to 2021/22) to be met from the Environmental Agency grant relating to the Fylde Sand Dunes Project.
 Legal No implications arising from this report.
 Community Safety The project will ensure the long term protection and management of Fylde's sand dunes as a soft sea defence for coastal properties as well as enhance visitor experience.
 Human Rights and Equalities No implications arising from this report.
 Sustainability and Environmental Impact The project will ensure the long term sustainability of Fylde's sand dunes as a soft coastal defence and statutory designated ecological asset.
 Health & Safety and Risk Management No implications arising from this report.